thomas-clouston/Snake-Game/README.md

 # Snake Game

-This project is a simple fully functional Snake game, paired with a Menu GUI.
+A simple yet fun fully functional Snake game, paired with a built in Main Menu.

 ### Usage